archway-network/arch3.js/ENV_SETUP_README.md

 - if you need to run it multiple times you must reset the local node and contract!

 # Github Actions
-- If the local node on docker is not deploying add this command just below docker compose up so you can see what's going on:
+- If the local node on docker is not deploying do this to view the logs:
+  1. add -d to docker compose up
-  - docker logs -f --details --until=20s arch3js-node-1
+  2. docker logs -f --details --until=20s arch3js-node-1

 ### Integration testing